danchoi/twim/README.markdown

 # Turning URLs into TinyURLs

-If you paste or type in a long URL, `twim` can condense it into a TinyURL.
+If you paste or type a long URL, `twim` can condense it into a TinyURL.
 Just put the cursor somewhere on the URL and type

     <Leader>,

+in normal mode.
 (That's the leader key followed by a comma).
 Note that this feature assumes you have `curl` installed on your system.

 # About